-Hort Innovation is responsible for investing the passionfruit marketing levy into a range of activities to drive awareness and consumption, under the Hort Innovation Passionfruit Fund.
-Here’s a quick look at some of the activities and achievements of 2019/20, for both the domestic and export marketing campaigns.
+Hort Innovation is responsible for investing the passionfruit marketing levy into a range of activities to drive awareness and consumption of the fruit, under the Hort Innovation Passionfruit Fund.
+Read on for a snapshot of activities and results from the 2020/21 marketing program.

 The ‘always on’ approach to social media is designed to keep passionfruit top of mind throughout the year for consumers, with heightened activity during seasonal peaks.
-During 2019/20, the Australian Passionfruit Facebook page (www.facebook.com/aussiepassionfruit) and Instagram (@aussiepassionfruit) shared a mix of created and curated content to inspire passionfruit use throughout the whole year.
+During 2020/21, the Australian Passionfruit Facebook page (www.facebook.com/aussiepassionfruit) and Instagram (@aussiepassionfruit) shared a mix of newly created and curated (publisher credited) content to inspire passionfruit use throughout the whole year.

 These marketing activities are strategic levy investments in the Hort Innovation Passionfruit Fund